zain400/Manual-Testing-Projects/README.md

 Follow the steps outlined in each test case.
 Record results as Pass/Fail and provide any necessary comments.

-Document Findings:

-If a test fails, include detailed steps for reproduction, actual vs. expected outcomes, screenshots, or screen recordings if applicable.
 ------------------------------------------------------------------------------------------------------------------------------------------------

 Test Reporting